pixelgrade/starter_content_exporter/README.md

 For example, the Custom Logo field requires the attachment id of an actual attachment, but we need to be sure that we already imported that attachment before using it.

-##### @TODO At this moment there is no UI for selecting which option keys or theme mods should be ignored or selected in Pre or Post import event.

 ##### @TODO Also there is no image replacement for options yet